Shead scores 21 points, Houston knocks out 1-seed Arizona

 BIG PICTURE

-Arizona: The Wildcats needed overtime to beat TCU in the second round, but they got off to the slow start shooting and never recovered Thursday.
+Arizona: The Wildcats needed overtime to beat TCU in the second round, but they got off to the slow start shooting and never recovered in the Sweet 16 game.
 They shot 33% (18 of 54) and had 14 turnovers that Houston turned into 24 points.

 UP NEXT